ARMurray/website/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching assistant for the following courses:
+I am a teaching assistant for the following courses at UNC - Chapel Hill:

 - Geog 110: Blue Planet
 - Geog 111: Weather and Climate